electricbookworks/rff-iact/using-the-iact-app.md

 The best way to run the app is to have the videos on an SD card, so you should check whether the remaining storage on the SD card is > 7 GB (if not, consider to replace the SD card with a bigger one).
 Alternatively, you can copy the video files to the device’s internal storage (which also needs to have at least 7 GB remaining

-1. Go to the dropbox folder [*iAct download*](https://www.dropbox.com/sh/7ploeyhly2bsgtd/AAANJgF06cPTgBun-1SNZbF6a?dl=0) and save the complete folder *Videos* to the main directory (no subfolder!) either of the SD card or of the internal storage of your device.
+1. [Click here to download the iAct app in a zip file](https://www.dropbox.com/sh/7ploeyhly2bsgtd/AAANJgF06cPTgBun-1SNZbF6a?dl=1) and save it to the main directory (no subfolder!) either of the SD card or of the internal storage of your device.

+2. Extract/Unzip the files to a folder to be named `/DCIM/iAct` or to the memory card in a folder to be named `/Videos`.

 2. Check whether the folder *Videos* contains all 4+39 iAct videos (never change any names) as well as the application file (*iact.apk*) and the pdf reader (*AdobeReader.apk*).